Understanding the details of your health insurance can often make advanced trigonometry look easy.

 But that doesn’t have to be the case, said Khamara Hill, manager of patient financial navigators in Novant Health’s Charlotte and Coastal markets.
 Here, she breaks down several misconceptions you may have about your health insurance and offers tips for how to better understand what you are – and aren’t – paying.

+The 2024 Health Insurance Marketplace will open Nov.
+1, 2023, and close Jan.
+15, 2024.
+There are new insurance options available.
 Hill’s tips can help you ask smart questions as you review your current plan and decide whether it’s time to update.

 1. Many patients think any service they have goes toward their deductible.